LWDaniels/LWDaniels.github.io/README.md

 # Computer Graphics
 ## Cell/Toon shaders

 This was for a project for Cornell's Introduction to Computer Graphics course.
-This was part of a group project, though much of my responsibility for the project was in writing OpenGL shaders to stylize the game assets.
+This was part of a group project, though much of my responsibility for the project was in writing shaders to stylize the game assets.
 I ended up going with a cell/toon shading approach which outlines the characters and quantizes their colors to emulate a cartoonish aesthetic.
 These are somewhat difficult to notice in the final product, so here are isolated screenshots below using the Stanford Asian Dragon model.
-This project was coded in TypeScript, though the shaders were coded OpenGL (.glsl).
+This project was coded in TypeScript, though the shaders were coded in GLSL.
 ![cell_shaded_dragon_on_black](/assets/cell_shaded_dragon.png){:class="img-responsive"}
 ![cell_shaded_dragon_on_white](/assets/cell_shaded_dragon2.png){:class="img-responsive"}